oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 - Start audit data collection
 - Provision audit policies on your target database
 - View the Activity Auditing dashboard
-- Perform admin activity on the target database
+- Generate admin activity on the target database
 - Analyze the audit events for your target database
 - View the All Activity report
 - Create a custom audit report